fragglet/yoctolisp/yoctolisp.md

 I made over that weekend.
 I've made a few changes to the code since then but in general it's largely unchanged.

+I name the resulting language Yoctolisp (yocto- is the SI prefix for 10<sup>-24</sup>, and all the preceding "small" prefixes have already been used).
+It's reminiscent of Scheme, mostly because Scheme is the only dialect of Lisp that I know to any practical extent.

 ## Friday

 Lisp programs are made up of S-expressions, so the first step to